 Sales funnels are used to build your list.
 In my sales funnel guide I showed you a basic three-step sales funnel.
 That sales funnel is all you need.
 It’s simple and easy to implement.

-Later on you can improve it and make it more complicated to increase the number sales it generates…
+Later on, you can improve it and make it more complicated to increase the number of sales it generates…

 The real money is made from backend sales – the sales you make promoting additional products or services to your email list.

-Now, before we discover tripwire offers and how to use them, let’s see see a brief overview of the three step sales funnel.
+Now, before we discover tripwire offers and how to use them, let’s see a brief overview of the three-step sales funnel.

 There are marketers who have more than 50,000 subscribers on their list and they still use this simple sales funnel.

 But here’s a quick overview of how this basic, three-step sales funnel works.